-Fortunately there's a general equation that finance experts agree on which can provide a good starting estimate: the 4% rule.
+Fortunately there's a general equation that finance experts agree on that provides a good starting estimate: the 4% rule.

 The 4% rule states that for each year of retirement, you should withdraw only 4% of your total savings (modified for inflation).

-By doing so, you have a great likelihood of having your retirement savings lasting around 30 years, which is a good estimation of how long you'd want your retirement fund to last.
+By doing so, you have a solid likelihood of having your retirement savings lasting around 30 years, which is a good estimation of how long you'd want your retirement fund to last.

 While ‘overfunding' your retirement account can be fun for you later in life, on the flip side, having your retirement fund run dry can create some really bad scenarios.

-These are the scenarios we want to avoid by planning ahead with sobriety.
+These are the scenarios we want to avoid by planning ahead soberly.